LifnaJos/Data-Analytics-and-Visualization-Lab-ADL601/Experiments/Experiment_7.md

 - Part of Speech tagging
 - Named Entity Recognization
 - Scrape data from a website
-4. Perform Sentiment Analysis on Tweets in R
-  - Set up the access between R and Twitter
-  - Clean Twitter Data and create a word cloud of tweets
-  - Analyze the tweets in R
-  - Analyze sentiments with Boxplot Chart
-  - Gather Twitter details and statistics
-  - Gather tweets from a public user account
-  - Gather trends data from Twitter
-  - Visualize Twitter followers using twitterMap
-5. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.
+4. Prepare a document with the Aim, Tasks performed, Program, Output, and Conclusion.

 ## Tools & Libraries to be explored
 * Python Libraries: nltk, scattertext, SpaCy, TextBlob, sklearn, pandas, numpy